finnt2192/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/segment2.md

 Assembly code is specific to each processor and is designed to make it easier for programmers to specify various instructions

-High level langauges include languages like C, Python and Java
+High level languages include languages like C, Python and Java

 High level languages are translated into low level machine code

-Node red which I previously used to make the LED attatched to a rasberry pi light up is considered a no code language as it is visually programmed
+Node red which I previously used to make the LED attached to a raspberry pi light up is considered a no code language as it is visually programmed

 ## session 6